Shreyaa983/Stacklt/README.md

 # Stackltt (Hackathon Edition)

-Stackltt is a collaborative Q&A platform inspired by Stack Overflow, built as a hackathon project by Saahil and Shreya.
+Stackltt is a collaborative Q&A platform inspired by Stack Overflow, built as a hackathon project by my teammates.
 The project is currently ongoing and under active development.

 ## About the Project